-Dr. John Coleman, LINC's Director and Chairman of LU's Chemistry and Physical Science Department, explains it this way: "LINC demonstrated the impact of scholarships and other financial resources in recruiting, training, and producing highly motivated and capable STEM scholars."
-"However, LU's dedication to grooming its students for excellence was already in place.
-During my tenure preceding LINC, Langston produced a number of excellent STEM students who earned advanced STEM degrees who are now employed within the STEM industry and medical professions in Oklahoma and throughout the nation.
-That trend continued throughout LINC, and continues today."
+Dr. John Coleman, LINC's Director and Chairman of LU's Chemistry and Physical Science Department, explains it this way: "LINC demonstrated the impact of funding that increased almost tripled.
+That is a huge contribution.
+However, the foundation was already there, as evidenced by the pre-LINC STEM grads who are now employed within the STEM industry and medical professions in Oklahoma and throughout the nation.
+That trend of excellence and perseverance continues today."